Soviet and communist studies

-Soviet and communist studies, or Soviet studies is the field of historical studies of the Soviet Union and other Communist states as well as historical studies of the Communist parties that existed or still exist in some form in many countries, both inside and outside the former Eastern Bloc, such as the Communist Party USA.
-Aspects of its historiography have attracted debates between historians on topics including totalitarianism and Cold War espionage.
+Soviet and communist studies, or simply Soviet studies, is the field of regional and historical studies on the Soviet Union and other communist states, as well as the history of communism and of the communist parties that existed or still exist in some form in many countries, both inside and outside the former Eastern Bloc, such as the Communist Party USA.
+Aspects of its historiography have attracted debates between historians on several topics, including totalitarianism and Cold War espionage.

-Soviet and Eastern European studies was also a form of area studies that included the study of various aspects of Soviet society, including agriculture, trade relations in the Warsaw Pact, nationality policy, Kremlinology, human rights, empire, and collectivization.
+Soviet and Eastern European studies was also a form of area studies that included the study of various aspects of Soviet society, including agriculture, the Council for Mutual Economic Assistance (COMECON), trade relations in the Warsaw Pact, cultural and scientific achievements, nationality policies, Kremlinology, human rights, policies towards religions, imperialism, and collectivization.
 The wider field included independent study in universities and academia, as well as some support from military and intelligence.
-Major contemporary journals included Soviet Studies (now Europe-Asia Studies), Communisme, and The Russian Review, among others.
+Major contemporary journals included Soviet Studies (now Europe-Asia Studies), Communisme, Journal of Cold War Studies, Slavic Review, and The Russian Review, among others.
 After the dissolution of the Soviet Union, the field focused on historical studies and began to include comparisons to the post-Soviet years as well as new data from the Soviet archives.